Google Analytics is the market-leading analytics platform and it meets the needs of most of our clients.

 Google’s terms and conditions stipulate a maximum of 10 million hits per month, per property (website), on the free version of Analytics.
 Above this limit and you are technically in breach of these terms and Google will eventually ask you to upgrade or cease from sending that volume of hits.

-With Google Analytics 360, monthly hit limits are increased to 2 billion hits per property.
+With Google Analytics 360, you can have monthly hit volumes in their billions per property.

 Although you won’t lose access to Analytics immediately if you exceed the 10 million hit limit, Google might stop processing your data and revoke access after a warning.
 See this page on Google’s website for more information.